mo1ein/jobname/src/wallex/wallex1402.md

 - What is REST?

-- Suppose we want to sent 1 million notification and need request it to db how u handle it?
+- Suppose we want to send 1 million notification and need request it to db how do you handle it?

 - When we want to know a user authenticated or not for some action, how know that and how we handle that?